Submitting a Blog

-We publish blogs that are relevant to our mission of serving as a journalistic forum for rethinking psychiatric care in the United States and abroad.
+We publish blogs that are relevant to our mission of serving as a journalistic forum for rethinking mental health care in the United States and abroad.
 We are looking for essays that are informative, thought-provoking, and clearly written.
 Ideally, blogs should be between 1,500 and 3,500 words.

 If you haven’t written for us before, you may query to see if the theme of your proposed blog would be of interest to us.
 Please send your query, or your blog submission through the form above or directly to the chief editor J. PETERS at email: email@example.com.

 Our editorial staff will work with you on any revisions that we believe may help to create a clear, concise, and thematically tight piece.

 Not all blogs are accepted for publication at Mental Health Affairs.
-Reasons for this might include the quality of writing, the length, or that the story doesn’t ask us, in some way, to rethink psychiatry.
+Reasons for this might include the quality of writing, the length, or that the story doesn’t ask us, in some way, to rethink mental health treatment.

 Welcome!
 We appreciate your interest in submitting a personal story to Mental Health Affairs